Lenz effect in conductive nonmagnetic objects moved in MRI environments: Introduction

 \section{Introduction}

 The static field $\vec{B}_0$ of a magnetic resonance imaging (MRI) scanner introduces numerous safety concerns and is considered by the guidelines regulating the safety of both patients and operators~\cite{IEC60601-2-33_2022}.
 Besides physiological temporary effects like vertigo, metallic taste and magnetophosphenes~\cite{schenck2000}, the introduction of metallic objects that would experience strong forces in the MRI room is a significant hazard~\cite{shellock2002}.
-Nonetheless, conductive nonmagnetic objects are also susceptible to mechanical forces when moved within the static field, due to the Lorentz forces associated with the motion-induced eddy currents.
+Nonetheless, conductive nonmagnetic objects are also susceptible to mechanical forces when moved within the static field, due to the Lorentz forces associated with the \revA{motional} eddy currents.
 This phenomenon is often called the Lenz effect~\cite{condon2000, graf2006}.

-Lorentz forces arise every time an electric current flows through an object immersed in a magnetic field, so, in addition to being the origin of the Lenz effect, they cause vibrations in conductive nonmagnetic objects exposed to the switching gradient field of the MRI scanner~\cite{graf2006}.
-However, a recent mathematical investigation of the phenomenon suggested that no mechanical effects of concern are induced in passive orthopaedic implants, like hip, knee or shoulder replacements, by either Lenz effect, or gradient-induced vibrations~\cite{zilberti2025}.
+Lorentz forces arise every time an electric current flows through an object immersed in a magnetic field, so, in addition to being the origin of the Lenz effect, they cause vibrations in conductive nonmagnetic objects exposed to the switching gradient field of the MRI scanner~\cite{graf2006}. \revA{Since the vibrations develop within the static field, they generate motional eddy currents of the second-order, that are particularly relevant in many aspect of MRI hardware design, including the modelling of magnet heating~\cite{rausch2005}, magnet shielding~\cite{lee2024} and acoustic noise~\cite{winkler2017}.} However, a recent mathematical investigation of the phenomenon suggested that no mechanical effects of concern are induced in passive orthopaedic implants, like hip, knee or shoulder replacements, by either Lenz effect, or gradient-induced vibrations~\cite{zilberti2025}.

 In the past years, some efforts were devoted to the safety assessment of heart valves with moving metallic parts~\cite{condon2000, robertson2000, golestanirad2012, edwards2015}.
 In these passive implants, valve opening and closing are induced by variations in blood pressure.
 However, the damping forces associated with the Lenz effect, acting as an additional fluid friction, slow down the valve motion, with the risk of increased regurgitation and decreased cardiac output.